naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Selena: Huh...
 How many points did you end up getting for your team this year?

-Arrietty: Let me see... according to my statistics...
-1588.25 points!
+Arrietty: Let me see... according to my statistics... **1588.25** points!
 But this isn't about my art, really.
-This is actually about art of... you all!
+This is actually about art of us from everyone else!

 Nadine Shocked: Really?!
 People drawn us?